-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tbsp. oil 2 - 3 times daily, to help decrease inflammation.
-Fish oils may increase bleeding in sensitive individuals, such as those taking blood thinning mediations (including aspirin).
+- Omega-3 fatty acids.
+Such as fish oil, to help reduce inflammation.
+Fish oils may increase bleeding in sensitive individuals, such as those taking blood-thinning mediations (including aspirin).

-- Melatonin, 2 - 5 mg before bed, when needed for sleep.
-Some alternative health care providers recommend higher dosages.
+- Melatonin.
+When needed for sleep.
+Some alternative providers recommend high doses.
 Melatonin may interact with a variety of medications, including sedatives, antidepressants, hormonal medications, and others.

-Homeopathy may help reduce symptoms and strengthen overall constitution and may help decrease the side effects of chemotherapy.
+Homeopathy may help improve symptoms and strengthen overall constitution.
+It may also help reduce the side effects of chemotherapy.

 Acupuncture may help strengthen immunity and detoxification.
 It may also reduce the side effects of chemotherapy.
-For many patients and physicians, acupuncture has become one of the most widely used alternative interventions in cancer treatment.
-Unlike botanicals and nutrients, acupuncture works without ingesting substances so possible interactions with cancer treatments is unlikely.
+For many patients and doctors, acupuncture has become one of the most widely used alternative interventions in cancer treatment.
+Unlike botanicals and nutrients, acupuncture works without ingesting substances, so possible interactions with cancer treatments is less likely.

-Prognosis varies depending on the type and stage of lymphoma.
-Survival rates for Stage I and II non-Hodgkin's lymphoma and Hodgkin's lymphoma are very high.
-Cure rates as high as 75 -80% are now possible with appropriate initial therapy.
+Prognosis varies, depending on the type and stage of lymphoma.
+Survival rates for Stage I and II non-Hodgkin lymphoma and Hodgkin lymphoma are very high.
+Cure rates as high as 75% to 80% are now possible with appropriate initial therapy.

 - Radiation and chemotherapy can cause secondary cancers.